nguyenvinh2/Hangman-for-C-Sharp/README.md

-# Lab03-Word-Guess-Game
+# Hangman

-## Word Guess Game
+## Intro

-This is a basic C# Console Application for a generic hang man game call Bamboozle.
+This is a basic C# Console Application for a generic hang man game.
 Basic functions randomly selects a word from a stored list for the user to guess.
 User also has the ability to view the list of words, add or delete a specify word, or delete the entire list entirely.

 ## Version